AUTHOR AND FREELANCE WRITER AND EDITOR

-Monique loves writing that twitches her smiling muscles or transports her to another time or place.
-Her passion for writing began as a young girl while penning stories in a journal.
+Monique's passion for writing began as a young girl while penning stories in a journal.
 Now she looks forward to deepening her passion by creating many unique stories that do nothing less than intrigue her readers.

 Monique holds a degree in journalism from Southern Methodist University in Dallas and is the author of a middle-grade book Once Upon a Time in Venice.
 Monique loves to travel, play tennis, pursue her passion for writing, and read historical fiction.
 In 2008, she was chosen by the American Jewish Committee's ACCESS program to travel to Berlin, Germany, on the 70th anniversary of Kristallnacht, to explore German and Israeli relations along with 20 other Jewish professionals from across the U.S.